alanCrtl/pip-selection/README.md

 ## Explanation

-I honestly have a lot cases where I just wanted to screenshot some code or text and keep it in a "always on top" window but didn't find anything sastifying so I made this.
+I honestly have had a lot cases where I just wanted to screenshot some code or text and keep it in a "always on top" window but didn't find anything sastifying so I made this.

 ## TODO: